What is involved in being a homestay host?

-Our school is based at Brook House, 64-72 Spring Gardens, Manchester M2 2BQ, just a few minutes’ walk from Piccadilly Gardens.
+Our school is based in central Manchester just a few minutes’ walk from Piccadilly Gardens.
 We are accredited by the British Council for the teaching of English.

 Our students generally spend between two and twelve weeks with us whilst studying on an English language course.
 Some of our students are professionals from other European countries who are sponsored by their employers.
 Others are young people who want to improve their English language skills to help them compete in the jobs market.
 Rather than staying in a hotel, the majority of our students prefer the homestay option.
 This allows them to experience English life and culture at first hand, and practise their English in a friendly home setting.

 Homestay Code of Practise

 Encourage your visitor to speak English as much as possible in your home, but recognise that there may be times when your visitor needs to speak in his/her native language.